Dorothy Dandridge: Later career

 In 1957, after a three-year absence from film acting, Dandridge agreed to appear in the film Island in the Sun opposite an ensemble cast, including James Mason, Harry Belafonte, Joan Fontaine, Joan Collins, and Stephen Boyd.
 Dandridge portrayed a local West Indian shop clerk who has an interracial love affair with a white man, played by John Justin.
 The film was controversial for its time period, and the script was revised numerous times to accommodate the Motion Picture Production Code requirements about interracial relationships.
 Dandridge and Justin did have an extremely intimate, loving embrace that succeeded in not breaching the code.
 Despite the behind-the-scenes controversy, the film received favorable reviews and was one of the year's biggest successes.

 Dandridge next agreed to star opposite German actor Curd Jürgens in the French/Italian production of Tamango (1958).
-A reluctant Dandridge had agreed to appear in the film only after learning that it focused on a nineteenth-century slave revolt on a cargo ship traveling from Africa to Cuba.
+A reluctant Dandridge had agreed to appear in the film only after learning that it focused on a 19th-century slave revolt on a cargo ship traveling from Africa to Cuba.
 However, she nearly withdrew when the initial script called for her to swim in the nude and spend the majority of the film in a two-piece bathing suit made of rags.
 When Dandridge threatened to leave the film, the script and her wardrobe were retooled to her liking.
 As United States Production code requirements did not apply to the Italian film production, a passionate kiss between Jürgens and Dandridge's characters was permitted in the shooting of Tamango.
-This was Dandridge's first, and only, on-screen kiss with a white actor.
+This was Dandridge's first on-screen kiss with a white actor.
 Tamango was withheld from American release until late 1959.
 It received mixed reviews from critics and achieved only minor success.

 In MGM's The Decks Ran Red (1958), Dandridge co-starred with James Mason, Broderick Crawford, and Stuart Whitman as Mahia, a cook's wife aboard a tired World War II surplus freighter enduring a mutiny.
 Despite being universally panned, the film generated a respectable audience.
 During production, fellow actor Stuart Whitman said that he noted her strength as she was going through personal turmoil.